tkn-tub/ns3-gym/doc/tutorial/source/tracing.rst

 configuration phase you can't connect a trace source to a trace sink if one of them is created dynamically during the simulation.

-The two solutions to this connundrum are
+The two solutions to this conundrum are

 #.
 Create a simulator event that is run after the dynamic object is
    created and hook the trace when that event is executed; or